-It's only been a few months since Garmin rolled out its new additions to the Vivomove Series, but it's becoming more and more clear that these hybrid smartwatches are capable of more than looking pretty.
+It has been a while since Garmin rolled out these two additions to the Vivomove Series, and now it's becoming more and more clear that these amazing hybrid smartwatches are capable of more than looking pretty.
 The Vivomove Style is one of the best options for those who want to upgrade but don't want to break the bank in the process.
 While the original Vivomove HR is still an impressive watch and now more affordable than ever, the Vivomove Style has done a great job of filling in some of its gaps.

 Style plus features

 First things first, let's address the elephant in the room when it comes to the Garmin Vivomove HR vs. Style.
 The Vivomove Style is one stylish watch.
 However, without its most important improvements, it might not be worth it to buy now that the prices for both watches have dropped to a similar figure.

 |Sensors||Heart rate, barometric altimeter, accelerometer, ambient light, Pulse Ox||Heart rate, barometric altimeter, accelerometer, ambient light|